Greater productivity, faster execution: Collaborate at scale with our new capabilities.

 (a) Mutual Warranties.
 Each Party represents and warrants that it has the legal power and authority to enter into this Agreement.

 (b) ProductBoard Warranties.
-ProductBoard warrants to Customer that the Subscription Services purchased by Customer will, in all material respects, perform in accordance with the applicable portions of the Documentation.
+ProductBoard warrants to Customer that the Professional Services shall be performed by ProductBoard in a professional and workmanlike manner, and the Subscription Services purchased by Customer will, in all material respects, perform in accordance with the applicable portions of the Documentation.
 This warranty shall not apply to non-conformities, errors, or problems caused by acts within the control of Customer or any of its Users or End-Users, or arising from Customer’s negligence or improper use of the Subscription Services, from unauthorized modifications made to the Subscription Services, from use of the Subscription Services in an unsupported operating environment or manner, or that arises from Customer’s or any third party’s software or systems (including Third Party Products).

 (c) Customer Warranties.
 Customer warrants that it will not use the Subscription Services for unlawful purposes or in a manner that infringes or otherwise violates the rights of any third party.